 5. Journal Home Pages and Indexing by Clarivate

 Each PACM title will have its own Journal Home Page in the Digital Library.
 The editor responsible for a PACM journal must choose a volunteer Information Director to work with HQ staff in configuring the Home Page and in maintaining it thereafter.
 Information Directors are listed on the journal home pages and mastheads of each issue.
 Haritini Kanthou will work with the Information Directors initially and Laura Lander and Stacey Schick will work with them subsequently.
 In preparation for the setting up the Home Pages, Laura has already contacted you for critical information.
 For an example of the standard ACM Journal Home Page, see: http://imwut.acm.org/.

-Important: It is essential that PACM Journal Home Pages do not make any mention of their related conferences or proceedings to ensure they are indexed as journals in order to qualify for an Impact Factor.
+Important: It is essential that neither PACM Journal Home Pages nor editorials within the published issues make any mention of their related conferences or proceedings to ensure they are indexed as journals in order to qualify for an Impact Factor.
 ISI has written to ACM explicitly about the PACM program: